bgao-vt/website/content/post/nsfc_18.md

 math = false
 +++

 I have recently received a new research grant from the National Natural Science Foundation of China (NSFC)!
 This project addresses the issues of resource allocation in radio access networks for mass event hotspots.
-Please check the section of Projects for details.
+Please click [Projects](https://bgao-vt.github.io/#projects) for details.